conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 The same applies to other type of requirements, like ``tool_requires``.
-If we add now to the recipe:
+Let's add one to the recipe:

 .. code-block:: python
     :caption: **conanfile.py**